Growing Pineapples

 Pineapple Top Growing

-starting from a pineapple top is the most common way to start.
+Starting from a pineapple top is the most common way to start.
 Here are some things I learned after three pineapple top failures:

-- Top Drying - When you have the bottom inch exposed leave the top on a clean counter for the bottom to dry out for about 3-7 days while it scabs over.
+- Top Drying - When you have the bottom inch exposed leave the top on a clean counter for the bottom to dry for about 3-7 days while it scabs over.
 This helps prevent the top from rotting after it is planted.

 - Plant Care -